snorkel-team/snorkel-tutorials/README.md

 The Snorkel tutorials are grouped by application, with some applications having multiple associated notebooks in their directory.
 * `spam`: Is this YouTube comment spam?
 * `spouse`: Does this sentence imply that the two marked people are spouses?
-* `visual` (Visual Relationship Detection): Is object A riding object B, carrying it, or neither?
+* `scene_graph`: Is object A riding object B in the image, carrying it, or neither?
-* `weather`: Is this tweet about the weather expressing a positive, negative or neutral sentiment?
+* `crowdsourcing`: Is this tweet about the weather expressing a positive, negative or neutral sentiment?
 * `mtl` (Multi-Task Learning): A synthetic task demonstrating the native Snorkel multi-task classifier API

 See the [Tutorials Index](#tutorials-index) for a listing of which tutorials demonstrate which task types, techniques, and integrations.